opensearch-project/documentation-website/_observing-your-data/alerting/per-query-bucket-monitors.md

 "Start" and "end" refer to the interval at which the monitor runs.
 See [Monitor variables]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/monitors/#monitor-variables).

 To define a monitor visually, choose **Visual editor**.
 Then choose a source index, a time frame, an aggregation (for example, `count()` or `average()`), a data filter (if you want to monitor a subset of your source index), and a group-by field if you want to include an aggregation field in your query.
-At least one group-by field is required if you're defining a bucket-level monitor.
+At least one group-by field is required if you're defining a per bucket monitor.

 Visual definition works well for most monitors.
 {: .tip }